Balanced Family Medicine

 Frontier Medicine - 5 weeks

 This five-week rotation takes place in one of four small communities in Oregon—Burns, Enterprise, Lakeview, or John Day.
-Residents work in a practice with family physicians and experience rural primary care first hand.
+Residents work in a practice with family physicians and experience not just rural, but frontier primary care first hand.
 The program provides housing and travel expenses.
-Residents have the opportunity to staff the ER, assist in surgery and work in the clinic as well.
+Residents have the opportunity to staff the ER, provide surgical maternity care, and work in the clinic as well.
 Rural primary care and scope of practice is a continuum and on this highly-rated rotations residents get to ask themselves, “How rural do I want to practice?”

 The purpose of the elective blocks is to allow a resident to augment his or her education with an individualized plan developed by each resident and his or her advisor.
 Electives in the second year must take place in Klamath Falls but can include a wide variety of experiences.
 Residents are encouraged to use the time to further their learning in an area of need or to pursue one of their areas of passion in healthcare.